• Skip to Content

 3. be comprised of three departments of Johns Hopkins University, two being from the Bloomberg School of Public Health; and

-4. include a faculty member outside of BMB who has a rank of Associate or Full Professor, Research Professor or Public Health Professor; there must be at least one member who has neither a primary nor joint appointment in BMB.
+4. include a faculty member outside of BMB who has the rank of Associate or Full Professor, Research Professor, or Public Health Professor; there must be at least one member who has neither a primary nor joint appointment in BMB.

 Thesis Advisory Committee